What makes a student credit card different from other cards?

 Chase does not offer student credit cards or secured credit cards, but other card issuers may.
 To apply for a secured credit card, an applicant will typically deposit somewhere in the range of $200 (for lower credit limits) all the way up to $2,500 for secured cards with higher credit limits.
 This collateral is usually the same amount as the initial spending limit on the card.

 Unlike credit cards for people with more lengthy credit histories, a secured credit card may initially come with the downside of a low credit limit.
-Nonetheless, by not exceeding the issued limit and making payments on time, an individual with a secured card may increase their credit limit and expand credit card options in as little as six months.
+Nonetheless, by not exceeding the issued limit and making payments on time, an individual with a secured card may be able to increase their credit limit and expand credit card options in as little as six months.

 Benefits of a student credit card